inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 Simulating wireless receptions with flat receiver models and analytical error models is fast and generally accurate, except for some corner cases, which can be abundant in simulations.
 Detailed, symbol-level simulations are very accurate even in corner cases where the flat/analyitcal models are not, but they are very computationally intensive.

-*the goal: show we can do this; how its done; how users can do this with others;
+.. *the goal: show we can do this; how its done; how users can do this with others;
    how users can use this; how good it is; how they can improve it;*

-Simulating wireless receptions with flat receiver models and analytical error models is fast and generally accurate, except for some corner cases, which can be abundant in simulations.
+Simulating wireless receptions with analytical error models is fast and generally accurate, except for some corner cases, which can be abundant in some simulations.
 Detailed, symbol-level simulations are very accurate even in these corner cases, but they are very computationally intensive.

 ..
 Simulating the reception process in detail (on the symbol level) is very accurate even in corner cases where the analyitcal ones are not, but very computationally intensive.